 Meringue Cakes: Chenille Panel Cake

-This grand stack of 5 rectangular tiers looks like a tower of mattresses sheathed in summery, romantic bedspreads.
-It was inspired by vintage chenille bedspreads and consists of 5 nearly square tiers coated with Swiss Meringue Buttercream, then covered with Crisp Meringue Panels of Swiss Meringue.
+This grand stack of 5 rectangular tiers was inspired by vintage chenille bedspreads.
+Each tier is coated with Swiss Meringue Buttercream, then covered with Crisp Meringue Panels of Swiss Meringue.

 - One 30-by-40-inch piece 3/16-inch-thick foam board

 - One each 18-by-16-, 15-by-13-, 12-by-10-, 9-by-7-, and 6-by-4-inch rectangular cake tiers